Protecting Africa’s Vultures

 Rehabilitation Process

-VulPro’s rehabilitation process is meticulous and tailored to the needs of each vulture.
-Our team provides comprehensive medical care, including treatment for injuries, diseases, and poisoning.
-Once a vulture is stabilised, we focus on its physical and behavioural rehabilitation to prepare it for a successful return to the wild.
-Criteria for release are stringent, ensuring that only fully recovered and self-sufficient vultures are reintroduced.
-Each released vulture is equipped with tracking devices or coloured leg bands to contribute to ongoing research.
+VulPro’s rehabilitation process is meticulous, customised to meet the unique needs of each vulture.
+Our dedicated team provides specialised medical care to treat injuries, diseases, and poisoning.
+Once stabilised, we focus on restoring the vulture’s physical strength and natural behaviours, preparing it for a successful return to the wild.

 Captive Breeding Programme